MarvinxKiyingi/LateNightBrunch/README.md

 ## How to get started

 1.  run `git clone https://github.com/PegJac/Restaurant.git`
-2.  run `npm intall` to insta node modules and all the npm packages we chosen to use in this project.
+2.  run `npm intall` to install node modules and all the npm packages we've chosen to use in this project.
 3.  run `npm start`

 ## File Structure